Nukesor/libwifi/README.md

 Covering the whole spectrum of possible 802.11 frames or all different implementations of wifi tools out there is an impossible task for a single person, let's try to tackle this together!

+Large parts of this library have been backported from @Ragnt's [AngryOxide](https://github.com/Ragnt/AngryOxide).

 ## What is Libwifi

 The first goal of `libwifi` is to provide a **convenient** way of parsing raw IEEE 802.11 frames!